digitalbazaar/bedrock-ledger-storage-mongodb/README.md

 * actor - the actor performing the action.
 * event - the event to associate with a ledger.
+* meta - the metadata that is associated with the event.
 * options - a set of options used when creating the event.
-* callback(err) - the callback to call when finished.
+* callback(err, result) - the callback to call when finished.
   * err - An Error if an error occurred, null otherwise.
+  * result - the result of the operation.
+    * event - the event that was committed to storage.
+    * meta - the metadata that was committed to storage.

 ```javascript
 const actor = 'admin';